-Opportunity is provided for tours of the School and the acquisition of general information through "Open Mornings" held three times per year, as advertised through school and media publications.

-In addition, the School Registrar will provide a general introduction to and tour of the School if desired.
-No offer of a place is made at this time; any offer is made at Step 7.
+Opportunity is provided for tours of the School and the acquisition of general information through Open Mornings which are held approximately three times per year.
+These events are advertised on the School's website and through media publications.
+In addition, the Enrolments staff will provide a general introduction to, and tour of, the School if desired.